Energy-Sensitive Trajectory Design and Restoration Areas Allocation for UAV-Enabled Grassland Restoration: System Model and Problem Formulation

 \subsection{UAV-Enabled Grassland Restoration Model}

-As shown in Fig.\ref{UAV-model}, we consider such a scenario where UAV carrying GPS devices, information of grassland degradation level, and grass seeds returns to the base station after servicing $N$ restored areas on the grassland only once before running out of energy from the base station\footnote{The UAV is scheduled from its depot (i.e., base station), we assume that the home service station is co-located with the base station.}.
+As shown in Fig.\ref{UAV-model}, we consider such a scenario where UAV carrying GPS devices, information of grassland degradation level, and grass seeds serves $N$ restored areas on the grassland in turn, and then returns to the base station \footnote{The UAV is scheduled from its depot (i.e., base station), we assume that the home service station is co-located with the base station.} before it runs out of energy.
 The UAV has a battery capacity $E_{max}$ which is fully charged initially.
 In addition, the weight of grass seeds carried by the UAV is $Q$.
 Each of these circular areas corresponds to the degraded areas on the grassland.
 The different colors which represent a score between 0 and 1 are adopted to distinguish the degree of grassland degradation.
-Specifically, the lighter the color of the degraded areas on the grassland, the greater the score, and the more degraded they are.
+Specifically, the lighter the color of the degraded areas on the grassland, the greater the score, and the more serious the degradation is.
 According to the international principles and standards for the practice of ecological restoration \cite{gann2019international}, we stipulate that those with scores less than 0.3 are restored themselves, while those with scores greater than 0.8 are difficult to restore by the UAV-enabled method.
 The point here is that the degree of grassland degradation between 0.3 and 0.8 maybe can restore themselves over time if the growth environment is suitable for vegetation in the grassland, but the UAV-enabled method will contribute to accelerating the recovery process of degraded grassland and reduce the cost of manual restoration.

 Let $l_i$ denote the degree of grassland degradation in the $i$-th restored area, and then $l_i \in (0,1)$.
 To be specific, the degraded areas on the grassland can be restored by UAV seeding if the degree of grassland degradation $l_i \in [0.3,0.8]$, otherwise they cannot be restored.
 Moreover, due to the limited energy capacity of battery, the UAV can only remain operational for a limited amount of time, which becomes the most critical impediment.
 In addition to seeding, UAV also needs to collect the restored data of each restored area for the next trip.
 Because of these, part or all of each restored area can be restored by UAV seeding in a restoration process.